-- To meet the minimum requirement stipulated by the FSA and HSE = 0.84 FTE Shortage (anticipated this gap will be fulfilled for 2022/23 by use of a paid for per inspection service and/or existing officer extra time-for-time paid hours). - To meet the minimum requirements stipulated by the FSA and HSE AND catch up on backlog D and E rated premises = 2.04 FTE Shortage. - To meet the minimum requirements stipulated by the FSA and HSE AND catch up on backlog D and E rated premises AND implement a significantly wider health and safety enforcement plan incorporating all aspects of the HSE code = 3.14 FTE Shortage.
+- To meet the requirements of this report (which is less than those stipulated by the FSA and HSE) = 0.88 FTE shortage.
+It is anticipated this gap will be fulfilled for 2023/24 by use of a paid for per inspection service and/or existing officer extra time-for-time paid hours. - To meet the minimum requirements stipulated by the FSA and HSE which include the catch up on backlog D and E rated premises = 2.1 FTE shortage. - To implement a more robust and sustainable plan which meets the requirements stipulated by the FSA and a significantly wider health and safety work plan incorporating all aspects of the HSE code = 4.2 FTE Shortage.